DFRobot/pxt-DFRobot_bosonKit/README.md

 ```

-* 13. Initialize RGB LED strip, and set it as lighting up 7 LEDs and turning off them all after 5s.
+* 13.Initialize RGB LED strip, and set it as lighting up 7 LEDs and turning off them all after 5s.

 ```blocks